-Decisions on staff quarantine are based on their COVID-19 vaccination status (See Question 16 on Definition of Full COVID-19 Vaccination).
-Staff that are fully-vaccinated do not have to quarantine as long as they are asymptomatic.
-As a precaution, they should receive COVID-19 testing by day 5 of the exposure period.
+Staff do not have to quarantine as long as they are asymptomatic.
+As recommended by the CDPH, they should receive COVID-19 testing between days 3 - 5 of the exposure period.

-Should the staff member become symptomatic, they should quarantine and receive COVID-19 testing and then wait to return to school until results are received.
-If the COVID-19 test is negative, the staff member may return to school once symptom-free for at least 24 hours without the use of over-the-counter medications to relieve symptoms.
+Should the staff member become symptomatic, they should remain home and receive COVID-19 testing.
+They should not return to school until their test result is received.
+If the COVID-19 test is negative, the staff member may return to school once symptom- free for at least 24 hours without the use of over-the-counter medications to relieve symptoms.